What is Colombia known for?

 Growing coffee has been Colombia’s leading agricultural and economic activity for more than a century.

 Currently, more than 550,000 Colombian families depend on coffee to make their living.
-Picking the coffee beans is still made by hand so that they can choose the best ones (the ripe ones).
+The coffee beans are still made by hand so that they can choose the best ones (the ripe ones).

 Colombia is the third-largest coffee exporter globally, after Brazil and Vietnam.